bcgov/startup-sample-project-aws-containers/functional-tests/Readme.md

   Note: Same approach applies to other browsers.

-As currently configured, you need to set the same github secrets as the previous section excluding the BrowserStack specific ones.
+As currently configured, to successfully run this workflow you need to set the following github secrets

+- MAIL_ADDRESS
+- MAIL_PASSWORD
+- MAIL_SERVER
+- MAIL_USERNAME

 The results of the test will be zipped, encrypted and emailed to the address set in ${{secrets.MAIL_ADDRESS}}.